dlespiau/patchwork/docs/testing.rst

 something with it, test a new revision for instance.

-As a quick example of the above, to print the list of series created or updated since a specific date, a simple filter can be written:
+As a quick example of the above, to print the list of series created or updated since a specific date (we need to use ``--name`` to select that type of event only), a simple filter can be written:

 .. code-block:: python